xorguy/translations/INSTRUCTIONS.md

 # How To

-1. Login to Github (Create a free account at github.com/join)
+1. Login to Github (create a free account at github.com/join)
-2. Go [here](https://github.com/weather-line/translations) and click the language file(s) you would like to translate.
-(Each language can have multiple files.)
+2. From the [directory](https://github.com/weather-line/translations), and click the language file(s) you would like to translate.
+Each language can have multiple files.
-3. Read the instructions, then edit the file with your translations
+3. Read the file's instructions carefully
-4. Then click "propose a file change".
+4. Click the pencil icon in the top right corner to start editing.

-To edit, click the pencil button in the top right corner.
-To propose file changes, scroll to the bottom of the edit page, summarize your changes in the two text boxes and then click the green "Propose file change" button.
+4. Click "propose a file change" at the very bottom when you are done.

 # Status